phyletica/SDSDsim/README.md

 and shifted to the right by 1, so the actual mean number of lineages will be 1.1.
-Lineages in State A will, on average, trifurcate when crossing a burst event; a Poisson distribution with a mean of 2 and shifted to the right by 1 (an realized mean of 3).
+Lineages in State A will, on average, trifurcate when crossing a burst event; a Poisson distribution with a mean of 2 and shifted to the right by 1 (a realized mean of 3).

 **NOTE:** If the `only_bifurcate` option is set to `True`, all burst